NUTRITIONMay 10, 2026

 8 min read

-The traditional advice to "eat less and move more" often backfires for those with PCOS.
-The key is not caloric restriction, but metabolic flexibility—training your body to switch efficiently between burning sugar and burning fat.
+The traditional medical advice to "eat less and move more" often backfires for those with PCOS.
+In fact, for many, caloric restriction can actually trigger a stress response that worsens hormonal imbalances.
+The key is not restriction, but metabolic flexibility—the ability of your body to switch efficiently between burning sugar (glucose) and burning fat for fuel.

 The Insulin Barrier

-For many with PCOS, insulin resistance creates a metabolic "lock" that prevents the body from accessing stored fat for fuel.
-This leads to the classic experience of being "tired but wired" and experiencing intense sugar cravings.
+For many with PCOS, chronic insulin resistance creates a metabolic "lock" that prevents the body from accessing stored fat for fuel.
+This leads to the classic experience of being "tired but wired"—you have plenty of stored energy, but your cells can't access it.
+This metabolic gridlock is why "willpower" fails; your brain is literally signaling for more fuel because it thinks you are starving.

 The Solution: Circadian Nutrition

 Matching your nutrient intake to your body's natural circadian rhythms can help reset your insulin sensitivity.
-We recommend focusing on high-protein breakfasts and early evening meals to align with your metabolic peak.
+We recommend the "Eat with the Sun" approach: focusing on high-protein breakfasts and finishing your last meal of the day at least 3 hours before sleep.
+This gives your body the window it needs to focus on repair and hormonal detoxification overnight rather than digestion.